The documents below provide information about water and water-quality issues in Minnesota.

-- Facts About Sewage Bypass A brief overview of the problems, causes, environmental impacts and prevention options associated with sewage overflows.
+- Sewage bypasses — what you should know A brief overview of the problems, causes, environmental impacts, and prevention options associated with sewage overflows.

 - Guidelines for wastewater-treatment facilities during a flood This fact sheet provides guidance for WWTF operators in preparing for potential floods and working to recover operation after a flood.